When someone dies with credit card debt, state laws and the original contract terms dictate who owes, and what must be paid

 If representatives ask about payment, refer them to the executor.
 Don’t promise anything until you know what assets and bills the estate has, and what your rights are.

-Sometimes card companies will offer to let you take over an account if you agree to assume the debt and can pass a credit check.
-If your credit isn't as good, you may not inherit the same low interest rate or high credit limit; if you don't want the account, close it.
+Sometimes card companies, such as American Express, will offer to let you take over an account if you agree to assume the debt and can pass a credit check.
+If your credit isn’t as good, you may not inherit the same low interest rate or high credit limit; if you don’t want the account, close it.

 After Laura’s mother-in-law died, the family discovered she had no credit card debt but quite a few credit accounts.
 “We were concerned that someone could start using the cards,” Laura says.
 She is a resident of Indiana who asked her name not be used.